Beth-Watt/Beth-Watt/README.md

 - Each repo and folder includes a README explaining what I did, what tools I used, and what I learned.

 ## 🎯 Targeting
-- Actively pursuing GRC analyst and SOC Analyst roles in the Greater Houston areas.
+- Actively pursuing GRC analyst and SOC Analyst roles in the Greater Houston area
 - LinkedIn - www.linkedin.com/in/elizabethwatt-